 Vegetable Recipes for Kids: Green Beans

-Green beans have potassium, fiber, a little iron, and protein, and are a really versatile veggie. be sure to cook them soft so they’re easy for the kids to chew.
+Green beans have potassium, fiber, a little iron, and protein, and are a really versatile veggie.
+Be sure to cook them soft so they’re easy for the kids to chew.

 Sesame Maple Green Beans